Plastic surgery to lift sagging breasts is called mastopexy, or breast lift.

 Anchor scar (lollipop scar plus a horizontal scar beneath the breast)

 The technique used is tailored to the individual patient depending upon the degree of breast droop and skin excess.
+Other factors such as the size or areola and whether or not an implant is added affect the decision as to which scar pattern would be best.

 The breast scars associated with a Utah breast lift can be significant and must be completely understood by the patient prior to proceeding with surgery.
 Successful, aesthetically pleasing results depend largely upon the artistry and skill of the surgeon.
 An artist himself, Dr. Yates prides himself on obtaining excellent results, serving the Salt Lake City, Utah area.
 Dr Yates will discuss the most pleasing scar pattern at the time of your consultation.